franc6/snips-hassio-addon/README.md

 to 2 space indents, if they were not already.
 All comments in the file will be preserved.

-You will need to restart HA if the configuration was updated.
-The log will include a message to indicate this; you don't need to check the files yourself.
-If no changes are necessary to configure HA for use with your assistant, your files will not be modified.
+You might need to restart Home Assistant if the configuration was updated.
+The log will include a message to indicate this.
+If no changes are necessary to configure Home Assistant for use with your assistant, your files will not be modified.
+If you set the configuration option, "restart_home_assistant" to true, then the add-on will attempt to restart Home Assistant for you, when necessary.
+If it fails, you'll see a message in the logs indicating you need to restart Home Assistant.
+When you start the add-on, the message indicating if you need to restart Home Assistant will appear in the Log at the bottom of the add-on's page.
+When you use the Web UI's "Update Assistant" button, the message will appear in "ingress.log".

-The HA configuration will be checked (and potentially modified) when you start the add-on and when you update your assistant.
+The Home Assistant configuration will be checked (and potentially modified) when you start the add-on and when you update your assistant.

 ## Satellite Configuration
 In /etc/snips.toml: